tomohisa/dcb-events.github.io/docs/index.md

     Usually those queries wouldn't be "hard coded".
 Instead, they can be derived from an in-memory projection (aka "decision model") as demonstrated by some of the [Examples](examples/index.md)

-#### Writing events
+#### Writing Events

-Similar to a traditional Event Store, DCB can enforce consistency when persisting events using [Optimistic Locking](glossary.md#optimistic-locking).
+Similar to a traditional Event Store, DCB can enforce consistency when persisting Events using [Optimistic Locking](glossary.md#optimistic-locking).

 However, unlike the traditional approach, DCB does not rely on streams or revisions.
-Instead, it passes the *same query* used to read events for building the in-memory decision model along with the position of the last event consumed by the client.
-The DCB Event Store then ensures that no new events matching the same query were added in the meantime.
+Instead, it passes the *same query* used to read Events for building the in-memory decision model along with the position of the last Event consumed by the client.
+The DCB Event Store then ensures that no new Events matching the same query were added in the meantime.

-This can be compared to the "expected revision" mechanism of traditional Event Stores but does not require the event streams to be split-up in order to allow for parallel, unrelated, writes.
+This can be compared to the "expected revision" mechanism of traditional Event Stores but does not require the Event Streams to be split-up in order to allow for parallel, unrelated, writes.

 ## Getting started